Non-linear Black Hole Ringdowns: an Analytical Approach: The dependence on the initial conditions

 \section{The dependence on the initial conditions}

 We are now in the position to offer some considerations about the dependence on the initial conditions.
 As we have seen, the second-order solution has various contributions.

 \begin{enumerate}

 \item The first one $\chi_2^I$ comes from the solution of the homogeneous equation.
-Depending upon the angular momentum we are interested in, this can renormalize or not the first-order solution.
-For instance, one can consider an $l=4$ source term generated from the linear solution at $l=m=2$.
+Depending upon the angular momentum we are interested in, this can renormalize or not the first-order solution, i.e. in the specific non-linearity ratio, the linear frequency part at the denominator will receive contributions also from the non-linear part.\\ For instance, one can consider an $l=4$ source term generated from the linear solution at $l=m=2$.
 This was the case considered in Refs. \cite{Mitman:2022qdl, Cheung:2022rbm}.
 In such a case, the Zerilli potentials are different at first- and second-order and therefore the solutions of the homogeneous equations are different and the linear solution is not renormalized.

 \item The second contribution $\chi_2^S\Big|_{W \text{ poles}}$ comes from the source term picking up only the poles of the Wronskian and again the corresponding frequency can be equal or different from the linear one, thus it will renormalize or not the linear solution.